Just Jordan

 Just Jordan is an American sitcom created by Alison Taylor.
-It aired on Nickelodeon as a part of the network's TEENick lineup.
+It starred Lil' JJ and aired on Nickelodeon as a part of the network's TEENick lineup.
 The series debuted on January 7, 2007, and ended its run on August 23, 2008, with 29 episodes produced.
 BET aired reruns of the series until 2010.
 After several years, reruns made a short-lived return on MTV2, with only 6 episodes airing on October 16, 2016.

 Premise

 The show follows the exploits and actions of Jordan Lewis, who has moved to Los Angeles from Little Rock.
 He has to work in his gruff grandfather's diner, and survive with a silly younger sister, a critical cousin, and his over-protective mom who seems to know all his misdeeds before he even conceives of them.

 Production

 The first season of Just Jordan had 13 episodes, and ran from January 7, 2007, to August 10, 2007.
 The second season, which was filmed in front of a live studio audience, began September 16, 2007 and ended on March 2, 2008, with the two-part episode "Picture Me Rollin'".
 The third season saw only three episodes produced, which were later added to season two.
 Production of the series was halted due to the 2007–08 writer's strike, with Nickelodeon making the decision to cancel the series after season two.
 In all, the second season had a total of 16 episodes.